5 Tips for Finding a Nursing Student Internship

 Internships for nursing students are often overlooked when the summer break hits, but the benefits offered through these positions can have a huge impact on your new grad nurse career.

-Some internships pay, and give nursing students the opportunity to explore specialty areas and gain proficiency in many of the nursing skills required.
+Some internships pay and allow nursing students to explore specialty areas and gain proficiency in many of the nursing skills required.

 If you're interested in finding internships for nursing students, check out these five tips to find the position that fits your needs.